thefesty/hacker-news/README.md

 # Hacker News

-Hacker News is an application which uses the Y Combinator Hacker News API, to show their lates items.
+Hacker News is an application which uses the Y Combinator Hacker News API, to show their latest items.
 It's possible to configure how many items and which item types to display.

 The application is build using AngularJS and Bootstrap.